 "Was it a gesture against the idea of remunerating art or because I was drunk and didn't give a toss?" he wondered 13 years later.
 "All of the above.
 I was so overwhelmed.
 It was just to get a laugh, I suppose.
 My sense of humour isn't always understood; maybe because it's not funny."
 His cheque was later retrieved by none other than Karl Pilkington - then a Sun journalist - and used to fund a US tour.

 Primal Scream and Badly Drawn Boy aren't the only winners to lose track of their swag, although we might have expected better of nice boys The Maccabees, who after 2012’s ceremony left this melancholy post on Twitter:

 3. My Bloody Valentine rage against the machine, 2013

 When the Mercury Prize first began, the victories of Primal Scream and Suede cemented the idea of it as an award that was essentially indie rock in nature, before the judges branched out into wilder territory.
-But three years ago, the award managed to enrage the indiest of the indie, drawing the fringe-shaking wrath of My Bloody Valentine’s Kevin Shields.
+But four years ago, the award managed to enrage the indiest of the indie, drawing the fringe-shaking wrath of My Bloody Valentine’s Kevin Shields.